United Church of Christ in the Philippines: The Evangelical Church

-Manila was opened to all denominations and mission agencies.
-The Seventh-day Adventist Church and Protestant Episcopalians did not join because they wanted to go to parts of the archipelago allocated to other groups.
+Manila was open to all denominations and mission agencies.
+The Seventh-day Adventist Church and Episcopalians did not join because they wanted to cover parts of the country already allocated to other groups.

 The United Evangelical Church

-The United Evangelical Church was founded in 1929, which merged the Presbyterian, Congregational, United Church of Manila and the United Brethren Churches.
+The United Evangelical Church was founded in 1929 as a merger into a singular organization of the Presbyterian, Congregational, United Church of Manila and the United Brethren Churches.

 The Philippine Methodist Church

 After the foundation of the Iglesia Evangelica Metodista en las Islas Filipinas (IEMELIF) by Nicolas V. Zamora, a second major split occurred in the Methodist Church on March 23, 1933.
-About three years before, Melecio de Armas, a prominent minister had been accused by his colleagues of immorality towards a teenage girl, a church member.
-At the 1932 Philippine Annual Conference, a committee found the minister guilty and recommended his expulsion from the ministry, but the minister appealed the decision to the Appellant Committee of the General Conference of the Methodist Church of Phlippines (GCMCA).
+About three years before, Melecio de Armas, a prominent minister had been accused by his colleagues of immorality towards a teenaged girl who was a church member.
+At the 1932 Philippine Annual Conference, a committee found the minister guilty and recommended his expulsion from the ministry, but the minister appealed the decision to the Appellant Committee of the General Conference of the Methodist Church of the Philippines (GCMCA).
 This Committee decided that it does not have enough evidence against the minister, so it acquitted him—thereby overturning the decision of the Philippine Conference.
 This brought to everyone's attention the subordinate position of the Philippine church.
 Bishop Herbert Welch, at the 1933 Annual Conference, declared the matter closed, and reinstated the minister.

 As a result, a group led by Samuel Stagg, pastor of the influential Central Church (now Central United Methodist Church on T.M.
-Kalaw), and including five other missionaries and 27 ordained Filipino ministers led by Cipriano Navarro and Melquiades Gamboa, a U.P. professor, left the church and declared themselves the General Conference of the Methodist Church in the Philippine Islands (GCMCPI).
+Kalaw), and including five other missionaries and 27 ordained Filipino ministers led by Cipriano Navarro and Melquiades Gamboa, a University of the Philippines professor, left the church and declared themselves the General Conference of the Methodist Church in the Philippine Islands (GCMCPI).
 All but 41 members of Central Church left their newly dedicated gothic cathedral.
 This group formed the Philippine Methodist Church, with Navarro as bishop.
 The church financially supported the Staggs and the other missionaries who joined it.
-Stagg and his former members formed the Cosmopolitan Church, which became the leading congregation of the new denomination.
+Stagg and his group formed the Cosmopolitan Church, which became the leading congregation of the new denomination.
 The independent GCMCPI elected Navarro as acting General Superintendent.
-In 1948 the Philippine Methodist Church was a constituent part of the formation of the United Church of Christ in the Philippines.
+In 1948, the Philippine Methodist Church was a constituent part in forming the United Church of Christ in the Philippines.